New! BD Essentials: Turn your team into growth advocates

 This metric is determined by an independent assessment, where several best practices are rated using a 1-5 scale.

-It’s important to note there are several KPIs that are affected by your Relationship Quality.
+It’s important to note there are many KPIs listed below are affected by your CRQ (Customer Relationship Quality, which is an important metric to measure and track for success.

 For those metrics in this guide, we will feature the following icon: